 The construction of half-timbered houses in Alsace

 A half-timbered house is the work of a carpenter.
 Only the excavation of the cellar, the foundations and sometimes the ground floor require the intervention of a mason.
-Nothing is left to chance: the construction of the house must follow very strict rules.
+Nothing is left to chance: the construction of the house must follow stringent rules.
 Each element of the timber structure must be in harmony – also known as ‘architectonic equilibrium’.
-The house is formed as a sort of timber carcass (in French “colombage”) which serves as a solid bone structure.
+The house is formed as a sort of timber carcass (in French, “colombage”) which serves as a solid bone structure.

 The symbolic features found in the timber

-The respect for architectural principles by carpenters does not prevent the inclusion of various creative elements which often have a symbolic meaning.
+The respect for architectural principles by carpenters does not prevent including various creative elements, which often have a symbolic meaning.

 The Mann

-Composed of vertical and slanting beams, the Mann takes the shape of two Ks opposed one to another.
-Evoking the silhouette of a man, the shape is a sign for virility and physical force.
+Composed of vertical and slanting beams, the Mann forms two Ks opposing one another.
+Evoking the silhouette of a man, the shape is a sign of virility and physical force.
 There are several shapes of Mann: half-Mann, Mann with a head, and Mann at an angle.
-In the region of Sélestat a Mann depicting the head of a rooster with its eye can be found, referring to the belief that the rooster – the animal of the sun – repels witches’ spells.
+In the region of Sélestat, a Mann depicting the head of a rooster with its eye can be found, referring to the belief that the rooster – the animal of the sun – repels witches’ spells.

-Very common in Alsace and in Germany, the St Andrews cross forms an X shape that is found in headlight windows or at the top of gables.
+Very common in Alsace and Germany, the St Andrews cross forms an X shape found in headlight windows or at the top of gables.
 It can be seen in the decoration of panels or on the balustrades of balconies.
-The cross is a sign of multiplication and fecundity, for men as well as for animals.
+The cross is a sign of multiplication and fecundity for men and animals.
 When it is doubled, it signifies the union of two beings.

-The combination of the diamond-shape and the St. Andrew’s cross is often seen in Alsace, in houses and in stables.
-It signifies multiplication and fecundity, which means a large family and a significant livestock size.
+The combination of the diamond shape and the St. Andrew’s cross is often seen in Alsace, houses, and stables.
+It signifies multiplication and fecundity, a large family and a significant livestock size.

 The curule seat (chaise curule)

-It is comprised of the two curved arms of the S, an exaggerated shape of the St. Andrew’s cross, and is often found in headlight windows.
-However, it significance differs: it refers to the home of a “chief” or an important character of the village.
-In Ancient Times, the curule seat was the chair upon which Roman dignitaries were entitled to sit.
+It comprises the two curved arms of the S, an exaggerated shape of the St. Andrew’s cross, and is often found in headlight windows.
+However, its significance differs: it refers to the home of a “chief” or an important village character.
+In Ancient Times, the curule seat was the chair Roman dignitaries were entitled to sit on.

-However, several headlight windows feature a simple piece of wood made up of a vertical beam.
+However, several headlight windows feature a simple piece of wood with a vertical beam.

 A diagonal